maciejg-git/vue-icons/README.md

 })
 ```

+and use them in all components.

 for webpack see examples in Vue documentation
 * [Automatic Global Registration of Base Components (Vue 3)](https://v3.vuejs.org/cookbook/automatic-global-registration-of-base-components.html#base-example)
 * [Automatic Global Registration of Base Components (Vue 2)](https://vuejs.org/v2/guide/components-registration.html#Automatic-Global-Registration-of-Base-Components)

-Copy any icons to [project icon directory] and use them in all components.
+Vite supports automatic importing from multiple dirs and subdirs.
+See [fast-glob documentation](https://github.com/mrmlnc/fast-glob#pattern-syntax) for possible glob patterns.

 ### Using icons in templates